Skip to product information

 The more refuges you create for them, the more you will see them.
 They need to know they always have plenty of options for a quick retreat if sensing danger.
 Once settled in to their surroundings, this knowledge will ensure they spend a lot of time in full view.

-Tight-fitting cover slides are a must as, like all loaches, they can and will jump.
+The water should be well oxygenated and with moderate to fast current.
 While delicate plants may be nipped at, species such as Anubias and Java fern (Microsorum sp.) are safe and do not seem to mind the slightly subdued lighting the loaches prefer.

-Unusually for loaches, Y. sidthimunki not only spend time on the bottom of the tank but can often be seen actively shoaling in midwater together, often playing ‘follow my leader’, stopping now and then to hover and excitedly flap their pectoral fins in enjoyment.
+Unusually for loaches, they not only spend time on the bottom of the tank but can often be seen actively shoaling in midwater together, often playing ‘follow my leader’, stopping now and then to hover and excitedly flap their pectoral fins in enjoyment.
+This behaviour means they will take food from all levels of the tank— be it flake, pellets, granules, wafers, or small meaty frozen foods.

 Keep a large group all together.
 By this I mean a large group of sids — not a large group of mixed loach species.
 Not only will they then develop a complex social hierarchy within their own shoal, but their overall behaviour will be more natural.

 The majority of snails however will be seen as a tasty snack, so don’t add sids to a tank of ornamental snails!
+This makes them good for pest snail removal, however.

 View full details